ghanashyambudhathoki01/ai-agent-blueprint/README.md

 ## Overview

 This repository hosts the essential insights from OpenAI’s *“A Practical Guide to Building Agents”*.
 This guide is crafted to empower product and engineering teams with the frameworks, best practices, and design principles needed to build robust, safe, and effective AI agents.
-It draws from real customer deployments to deliver actionable advice around agent design and orchestration.0
+It draws from real customer deployments to deliver actionable advice around agent design and orchestration.

 ---